Francys Johnson: Civil rights

 Johnson was named to succeed Stacey Abrams and Raphael Warnock as head of The New Georgia Project, a transformational civic engagement organization responsible for defeating voter suppression and advancing progressive values in the public policy.

 Religious leader

 Johnson became an ordained minister in the Baptist Church in the late 1990s.
-He is the ninth pastor of Mount Moriah Baptist Church in Pembroke, Georgia and the Magnolia Missionary Baptist Church of Statesboro, Georgia.
+He is the ninth pastor of Mount Moriah Baptist Church in Pembroke, Georgia and the thirteenth pastor Magnolia Missionary Baptist Church of Statesboro, Georgia.
 Before becoming director of the Southeast Region of the NAACP, he had been named an "Emerging Leader" by the National Religious Leadership Summit.

 Marriage and family

 Johnson married Meca Renee Williams, Ph.D.
 They have three sons together, Thurgood Joshua Johnson, Langston Hughes Elijah Johnson, and Frederick Douglass Caleb Johnson.

 Legacy and honors

-Johnson was inducted into the John F. Nolen, Jr. Hall of Leaders for Excellence in Service & Leadership at Georgia Southern University.
+Johnson was inducted into the John F. Nolen Jr. Hall of Leaders for Excellence in Service & Leadership at Georgia Southern University.
 Johnson was employed by the American Heart and Stroke Association as the vice president of Cultural Health Initiatives.
 While there, Johnson worked to develop strategies to overcome racial, ethnic and gender health disparities and to strengthen diversity within the organization's operations.

 Johnson has lectured and written on the subject of race, measuring equity, and understanding the power of public policy.
 He has served on the Political Science and Criminal Justice faculties at Georgia Southern University and Savannah State University.